Bone Biologics Corporation (BBLG) Bundle

 Original location

-The company's origins are closely tied to the research conducted at the University of California, Los Angeles (UCLA), where its foundational NELL-1 technology was developed.
-Its corporate headquarters as of 2024 is located in Burlington, Massachusetts.
+The company's scientific origins are rooted in research at the University of California, Los Angeles (UCLA), where the foundational NELL-1 technology was developed.
+Its corporate headquarters is now in Burlington, Massachusetts.

 Founding team members